Omar-Saad-ELGharbawy/Power-Quality-Analysis/README.md

 - Harmonics.
 - Transient signals.

 The Algorithms are written in Octave and then converted to C++ to be used in the GUI.
-The Algorithms are also optimized to run on GPU using CUDA.
+The Algorithms are also optimized to run on GPU using OpenCL.

 ### What is Harmonics
+Harmonics refer to the multiples of a fundamental frequency that are produced when a complex wave or sound is analyzed in terms of its individual sinusoidal components.
+In simpler terms, harmonics are the additional frequencies that accompany a fundamental frequency when a sound or waveform is produced.
 ### What is Transient
 Transients in power quality signals are sudden and temporary changes characterized by voltage or current variations.
 They can result from switching operations, lightning strikes, or equipment faults.
 These transients can lead to harmful effects such as equipment damage, data corruption, and increased downtime.
 Detecting and analyzing transients helps in safeguarding equipment, improving reliability, minimizing downtime, and ensuring compliance with power quality standards.